Pure-Winter-hue/blender-vintagestory-json/README.md

 - **Animation Import/Export**
   - Imports and exports Vintage Story animations with minimal fuss
+  - Shortest distance rotation + baking (use both together for best results) for STUBBORN older blender animations. <- Winter version, not from base tool.

 - **UV Unwrap: “View to Bounds”**
   - New unwrap mode designed for cuboids